Ducky-007/MusicData/README.md

 Media_types table stores media types such as MPEG audio and AAC audio files.

-Genres table stores music types such as rock, jazz, metal, etc.
+Genres table stores music types such as rock, jazz, metal, etc

 Tracks table stores the data of songs.
 Each track belongs to one album.